 Each state is reviewed once every three years.
-This rotation allows states to plan for the review as they know in advance when they will be measured.
-CMS is using a national contracting strategy consisting of three contractors to perform statistical calculations, medical records collection, and medical/data processing review of selected State Medicaid and CHIP (Children's Health Insurance Plan) fee-for-service (FFS) and managed care claims.
+This rotation allows states to plan for the review in advance.
+CMS is using a national contracting strategy consisting of three contractors to perform statistical calculations, medical records collection, and medical/data processing review of selected Medicaid and CHIP (Children's Health Insurance Program) fee-for-service (FFS) and managed care claims.